 The agreed Board composition comprises of the Chair, who is Non-executive, together with five other Non-executive Board members.
 The Board determines the strategic direction of the Society and is responsible for the oversight of the Society's systems of corporate governance.
+It meets at least six times per year.
+Strategic development and business planning is dealt with at a meeting called specifically for that purpose.

 The Board is committed to diversity of its construction, in terms of both experience and gender.
 The Non-executive Board members have a mix of skills and experience in key business functions appropriate to the Society's current and future business requirements.
-As at 31 December 2022, two members of the Board are female, the Chair and Senior Independent Board Member.
+As at 31 December 2023, two members of the Board are female - the Chair and Senior Independent Board Member.